 Tin Can Bay

-I’ve decided that I’m going to live in Noosa one day.
+I’m going to live in Noosa one day.
 For me, it’s one of the most beautiful National Parks in Australia.
 One of the best parts about Noosa Heads is the Coastal Walk.
 You pass amazing bays every five minutes and what’s even better is that they are all great for a surf.
 The paths are full of both walkers and surfers who use the National Park to access their favourite surf spots.
-It doesn’t stop there!
-There’s also barbecues dotted around the walks so there’s always a chance to get a feed in after being in the water!
-Make sure you follow the walk all the way to Hell’s Gate – the views are amazing.
+It doesn’t stop there – there’s also barbecues dotted around the walks so there’s always a chance to get a feed in after being in the water!
+Make sure you follow the walk all the way to Hell’s Gate because the views are amazing.

 The Gold Coast is a really interesting city.
 It’s got beautiful estuaries with hostels dotted around the waters so there’s plenty of chance for fun activities on the water.
 My favourite part was going to SkyPoint in the Q1 Building – it’s one of the tallest buildings in the world so the views are just incredible.
 For around $30, you can go up to the Observation Deck and have an all-you-can-eat breakfast buffet, so you can watch the waves roll in while having your bacon and eggs in the morning from around 70 stories high!